-Support with personal care needs is a component of community living services, so service times for community living services and personal care services shall not overlap.

-Payment shall not be made for the cost of room and board, including the cost of building maintenance, upkeep, and improvement.
-The method by which the costs of room and board are excluded from payment for Community Living Services is specified in Appendix I-5 of the waiver application.
+Support with personal care needs is a component of CLS, so service times for CLS and personal care services cannot overlap.
+Payment will not be made for the cost of room and board, including the cost of building maintenance, upkeep, and improvement.
+The method by which the costs of room and board are excluded from payment for CLS is specified in Appendix I-5 of this Application.

-A relative provider (defined as the biological, adoptive, or step parent of a participant) may provide all components of this service as defined, but shall form a Limited Liability Company (LLC) or a corporation, be a certified provider or an employee of a certified provider, and shall not reside in the same residence as the participant.
+A relative provider (defined as the biological, adoptive, or step parent of a participant) may provide all components of this service as defined, but must form a Limited Liability Company (LLC) or a corporation, be a certified provider or an employee of a certified provider, and must not reside in the same primary residence as the participant.